6 Times When It’s NOT OK to Take a Travel Selfie

 I feel like this should be a given.
 If you are visiting a place where people lost their lives in some sort of horrific fashion, it's not the place to snap a duck-faced selfie.
 Period.
 Show some respect.
 If you're not interested in learning about what happened at said place, at least pretend like you are.
 Or just don't go in the first place.

-First of all, you should probably be respecting the local people in the places you're visiting.
-After all, YOU'RE the outsider here.
+First of all, you should always be respecting the local people in the places you're visiting.
+After all, YOU'RE the outsider.
 But, if you're not going to respect them, at least don't take photos of yourself mocking them, their homes, or their way of life.
 Don't take a photo of (or with) someone that you wouldn't want someone to take of (or with) you.

 Where I've seen it: People taking selfies with homeless people (because apparently this is cool?).
 Or people taking selfies with monks when they're going about collecting their morning alms (this one is getting out of control in Southeast Asia).

 “Acting like a douchebag” can cover a lot.
 I realize this.
-But I'm sure you know what I mean — we don't need any more selfies of you drunk off your face in public, posing with something inappropriate, defacing something ancient, etc. If you insist on BEING a douchebag, fine.
+But I'm sure you know what I mean – we don't need any more selfies drunk people in public, posing with something inappropriate, defacing something ancient, etc. If you insist on BEING a douchebag, fine.
 But there's no reason for you to put evidence of it up on Instagram.

 Where I've seen it: The worst was probably people snapping selfies while feeding bags of potato chips and cans of Coca Cola to monkeys in Thailand.
 First of all, please DO NOT FEED WILD ANIMALS in the first place – and especially don't feed them crappy human food.
 I wanted to slap each and every one of these people.

-And I'm sure you've all heard the stories of people taking photos of them doing illegal things on their travels (how stupid).
-Or how about all those dumbasses trying to snap selfies at the Tour de France and getting in the way of the riders?
-BAD TOURISTS, BAD.
+And I'm sure you've all heard the stories of people taking photos of themselves doing illegal things on their travels (how stupid).
+If you're going to be an idiot and film proof of it, you deserve to get caught.

 Where I've seen it: I thankfully haven't witnessed this in person – yet.
 But I'm sure it's only a matter of time.